risheeboy/indtotext/README.md

 # indi1

 Python script to capture audio from the device microphone.
-Use the IndicWhisper model (Hindi example) to translate it to English.
+Use the IndicWhisper model (Hindi example) to transcribe.

 ## Prerequisites: